coq-community/dedekind-reals/README.md

 A formalization of the Dedekind real numbers in Coq.

-The formalization started as a student project at the University of Ljubljana.
+The formalization started as a student project at the University of Ljubljana, under the supervision of Andrej Bauer <Andrej.Bauer@andrej.com>, and was brought to the present state by Vincent Semeria <vincent.semeria@gmail.com>.

 At this point the formalization of the field of reals is finished.
 There are still several unfinished theorems concering the lattice-theoretic structure of the reals (search for `todo` in the Coq files).
 We would be delighted by contributions that would bring the formalization closer to completion.

 #### Compilation instruction